 With iPhones or other types of smartphones, the GPS can retrieve information about the present geographical location of the smartphone user and provide images of that location.
 Additionally, this mobile device has built-in sensors, software, and other digital features that create a display of images directly onto physical objects in the real world.

-In recent years, growth in both the virtual and augmented reality sectors have experienced explosive growth.
+In recent years, growth in both the virtual and augmented reality sectors has experienced explosive growth.
 An organization known as the New Zealand VR/AR association has recently developed, a compilation of 16 innovators from areas such as Christchurch, Auckland, and Wellington.
 The Wellington virtual reality company has big name investors including film star Ashton Kutcher and the giant software company Samsung.
 When many people hear about augmented reality, the first thing that may come to mind is a game like Pokémon, but this new technology is playing a role in treatment of certain medical problems too.
 Neurosurgery is an example of one of the treatments often performed now with the help augmented reality technology.
-With augmented reality, a neurosurgeon can see the ventricles on the patient’s brain by using a Microsoft HoloLens screen.
+With augmented reality, a neurosurgeon can see the ventricles on the patient's brain by using a Microsoft HoloLens screen.
 Regarding gaming purposes, Pokémon shows us that using augmented reality improves the user's experience with the game.

 The company Motorola Mobility Inc. recently obtained the patent “MOBILE VIRTUAL AND AUGMENTED REALITY SYSTEM” from the Indian Patent Office (IPO).